 Another smart area to outsource is your reception.
 Having someone available to answer calls is crucially important; 75% of customers believe it takes too long to reach a live agent, and having live voice call support can be the difference between gaining a client or your competition gaining a client.

 Businesses are increasingly turning to virtual reception services rather than in-house options.
 Virtual receptionists are 1/10th the price of traditional in-house receptionists, and some services are available 24/7/365 to make sure no call goes unanswered.

 Find virtual receptionists here and learn what that outsourcing can do for your business.

 Regular team members

 Lastly, you can outsource your regular team.
-This is a more involved decision than outsourcing creative work or reception, but it can have big benefits for your business.
+This is a more involved decision than outsourcing creative work or reception, but it can have big benefits for your business, but you have to make sure to keep your remote team motivated.
 Outsourcing allows you to select employees from a global pool of talent, and truly ensures you have the best of the best managing your team.

 You don’t have to outsource your entire team: “Some businesses have in-house staff to handle daily activities, but may need outside help to undertake new projects that don’t warrant another full-time employee,” says Entrepreneur.com.

 The way to make sure this succeeds for your business is to plan carefully.
 “Although a remote legal team can be a big help for your firm, your success will depend on who you hire.
 Since remote employees work unsupervised, you need people who are motivated without someone looking over their shoulder,” we’ve reported.